 The Town of Dewey Beach is bordered by two major bodies of water - the Atlantic Ocean and the Rehoboth Bay.
 Considering the vulnerabilities of infrastructure in this area as a result of climate change and sea-level rise, development along the Rehoboth Bay area should be carefully examined.
 The bayside presents an opportunity for increased resilience to rising sea levels.
 This will require working collaboratively with Town stakeholder groups and planning across various State and Federal agencies and local communities.
 Identifying fiscal resources for implementation is also key.

-POLICY: Establish a coherent set of strategies for the stabilization of the bay shoreline and other activities that will sustain the nature of the bayside.
+POLICY: The town should establish a coherent set of strategies for the stabilization of the bay shoreline and other activities that will sustain the nature of the bayside.

 Opportunity: Preservation of Nature